-I’ve found that when people are hungry, they’ll snack on whatever food is most accessible, and that includes healthy food, so stock up your purse and glove box to avoid hitting the drive through, vending machine, or convenience store.
+When people are hungry, they’ll often snack on whatever food is most accessible, and that includes healthy food, so stock up your purse and glove box to avoid hitting the drive through, vending machine, or convenience store.
 Preparation is half the battle.

 2. Keep a food journal

 Would you still eat all those chips, that scone, or the sugary coffee drink if you knew you had to write it down?